 With March 2024 annual report, provide list of retrofit opportunities with applicable timelines to incorporate new technology and or new strategies into existing stormwater facilities.
 (WC 2A2 and Milestone F See also COB 2A2)

+Water Quality Monitoring and Effectiveness Evaluation

-With the March 2021 annual report the city shall provide an evaluation of the effectiveness of built (STEVE suggests existing) stormwater treatment and flow control facilities and an assessment of overall performance in reducing phosphorus and fecal coliform.
+With the March 2021 annual report the County shall provide an evaluation of the effectiveness of built (STEVE suggests existing) stormwater treatment and flow control facilities and an assessment of overall performance in reducing phosphorus and fecal coliform.
 (WC 5B and Milestone C see also COB 5B)

 In August 2018, the county (in coordination with the city) will submit a list of studies designed to narrow uncertainty in the lake response and watershed loading models.
 (STEVE says – I reordered this assuming that the QAPPs identified below will follow this work WC 5C, Milestone G see also COB 5C).